Introduction:

 b.
 Managed switches: Offering greater control, security, and flexibility, managed switches allow customization to fit specific network requirements.
 They provide advanced features and enhanced quality of service, making them suitable for businesses that prioritize network performance and security.

-Network hubs are an older alternative to switches but come with limitations in terms of bandwidth and network congestion.
+Networking hubs are an older alternative to switches but come with limitations in terms of bandwidth and network congestion.
 Switches overcome these limitations and are the preferred choice for modern networks.

 2. Routers